kemsky/creality-k1-xy-rails-mod/README.md

 Recommended printing materials are PA-GF, PA-CF, ABS-GF, ABS-CF or anything else that is rigid and can sustain high temperatures.
 I don't recommend printing toolhead with pure ABS.

+Wall loops, top/bottom layers should be at least 5, for motor mounts I'd recommend 6-7.

 #### Options for maximum performance

 - Use light extruder - [KKm extruder](https://www.printables.com/model/906070-artis3d-kkm-extruder-remix) (probably I'll upload my own remix)